-Ear Mites in cats aren’t just a nuisance, if not treated properly they can leave lasting damage.
+Ear mites in cats and dogs aren’t just a nuisance, if not treated properly, they can leave lasting damage.
 Unlike other common pests, like fleas on cats, you probably won’t see mites on your cat because they are just too small.

 They aren’t quite microscopic, but they are pretty tough to spot.
-Instead what you’ll see is the painful and frustrating symptoms of mites on cats.
+Instead, what you’ll see is the painful and frustrating symptoms of ear mites on cats and dogs.
+How to treat ear mites in cats?

 They thrive in moist, dark, and warm environments which is why your cat’s ears are the perfect home for ear mites to flourish.